barrymay/react-spring-talk/README.md

 ![](readme-images/ThankYouImage.png)

-- Thanks to [React NYC](https://www.meetup.com/ReactNYC/) for hosting and to everyone in attendance that night!
+- Thanks to [React NYC](https://www.meetup.com/ReactNYC/) for hosting and to everyone in attendance that night
-- Thanks to [Paul Henschel](https://github.com/drcmda) for creating react-spring and react-three-fiber, along with everyone who create demo's and examples for it!
+- Thanks to [Paul Henschel](https://github.com/drcmda) for creating react-spring and react-three-fiber, along with everyone who create demo's and examples for it
+- The mysterious [Mr Doob](https://mrdoob.com), wherever you are, for creating threejs

 ## Lastly...